obiot/Pang-ps2/README.md

 Credits:
 --------
-michel louvet for sharing it's source code. gawd for the SDL library port on the ps2.
+Michel Louvet for sharing it's source code
+[Gil Megidish](https://github.com/gmegidish) for the SDL library port on the ps2